rubyberlin/code-of-conduct/README.md

 ======================

-This code of conduct is online at: http://rubyberlin.github.io/code-of-conduct/
+This code of conduct is online at: http://rubyberlin.github.io/code-of-conduct/ Our Waffle board (Project Management) is available at: https://waffle.io/rubyberlin/code-of-conduct

 Add Your User Group/Conference to the List
 ------------------------------------------

 1. Fork repository.
 2. Open *data/supporters.json* and add your name, location, link and contact data.
   - Note that contact data is optional and public, but we recommend adding some.
 3. Check if site is working locally if possible (see [setup](#setup)).